-The Reading London study abroad program focuses on the study and teaching of literature.
-In particular, this program supports undergraduates in the English Education major by offering one required methods course and one literature course applicable to the major and undergraduates in the English major with two courses applicable to the major.
+study abroad program, open to all undergraduates, focuses on the study and teaching of literature through the lens of World Wars I and II.
+In particular, this program supports undergraduates in the English Education major, offering one required methods course and one literature course applicable to the major, and undergraduates in the English major, offering two ENGL courses applicable to the major.
 The program accepts Purdue graduate students and post-baccalaureate students on a case-by-case basis, with course credit available to those students interested in pursuing graduate level work related to the study and/or teaching of literature in London.
-For more information, visit the program website.
+For more information, visit the program website

-The program begins on Purdue’s campus with a week of daily instruction (18-22 May).
-The program then continues in London for four weeks (25 May-21 June); morning instruction takes place in a classroom setting, while afternoon instruction takes place at different locations throughout the city.
-Once a week, the program will travel to locations outside the city of London to broaden students’ cultural understanding and apply that understanding to program concepts.
+The program begins on Purdue’s campus with three days of daily instruction (18-20 May).
+The program then continues in London for three and a half weeks (23 May-15 June); morning instruction takes place in a classroom setting, while afternoon instruction takes place at different locations throughout the city.

 ENGL 41400: Literary London

-This course draws from specific works of literature to examine the culture, history and personality of the city of London.
-Students will explore the character of London as portrayed through novels, poetry, short stories and images and extend their understanding of both literature and London through personal exploration of the city.
+This course draws from specific works of literature to examine the culture, history and personality of the city of London through World Wars I and II.
+Students will explore the character of London at war as portrayed through diverse texts and extend their understanding of both literature and London through personal exploration of the city.

 ENGL 49200: Teaching Literature in Secondary Schools